benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 **<a name="pay-options-by-country"></a>Payment Options by Country**

-See the [Global Payment Options](https://confluence.nike.com/pages/viewpage.action?pageId=162870810) for a list of supported payment types by shipping and billing country.
+See the <a href="https://confluence.nike.com/pages/viewpage.action?pageId=162870810" target="_blank">Global Payment Options</a> for a list of supported payment types by shipping and billing country.

 <p>&nbsp;</p>